-Thanks to James Sorbie & Hannah Watkins (who completed all the races in 2014) for these profiles of each of the League Races:
+Thanks to James & Hannah Sorbie for writing the majority of these profiles of the West Sussex Fun Run League Races:

 The Hangover 5 traditionally takes part on the 1st of January (hence the name) but in 2014 it was postponed until March due to the weather.
 It’s an off-road race that was a little bit muddy in places in March, but probably a firmer surface in January.
 The first half is gradually up-hill with a short steep climb to the half way point.
 That’s the horrible bit done though and there’s no shame in walking some or all of that last steep hill.
 After that it’s virtually all flat and down-hill.
 Unlike some of the courses, the down-hill part is gradual enough to actually be able to run down quickly and enjoy the finish!